ChevyRay/rle/README.md

 # RLE
 A rust library for run-length encoded (RLE) sequences.
+This library is still a work-in-progress and not ready for any sort of public use yet, as I may still mess around with breaking API changes.

 [Run-length encoding on Wikipedia](https://en.wikipedia.org/wiki/Run-length_encoding)